bigfix/developer.bigfix.com/site/reference/types/bes-site.md

 # tag of &lt;bes site&gt; : string

-The site tag is used as an identifier for sites and is used to build the site&amp;#39;s URL.
+The site tag is used as an identifier for sites and is used to build the site&#39;s URL.

 # unique value of &lt;bes site&gt; : bes site with multiplicity

-Sorts the list and returns the multiplicity, or count, of each unique element in the specified list of multiple &amp;lt;bes site&amp;gt; types.
+Sorts the list and returns the multiplicity, or count, of each unique element in the specified list of multiple &lt;bes site&lt; types.

 # url of &lt;bes site&gt; : string